prashantvit/youtube-instant/README.md

 npm i -g youtube-instant

-Search song on cli: -
+Search Videos on cli: -

 youtube-instant summer of 69

+From the result cmd + click to play Video